 - Maybe you found it hard to say 's'.

 Teeth show when you're happy.
-Everyone smiles when they're happy.
+People smile when they're happy.
 If you have nice clean, healthy teeth you have something to be happy about!

 many teeth do we have?

-- They are called deciduous because like the leaves of a deciduous tree you lose them after a while.
+- They are called deciduous because like the leaves of a deciduous tree you lose them as you get older.

 - You have 20 deciduous teeth and they start growing into your mouth from about 6 months of age.

-- They are there to keep a space for your second lot of teeth (like saving a seat for someone – if they don't save the place the second teeth can't fit very well!).
+- They are there to keep a space for your second lot of teeth like saving a seat for someone.
+If they don't save the place the second (permanent) teeth can't fit very well!.

 Your second teeth are called permanent teeth (say perm-an-ent) (also called adult teeth).